GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/README.md

     **NOTE**: The CICD service account can manage a subset of resources (e.g.
     APIs) within its own project (`devop` project).
-This allows users to have low risk changes made in the `devops` project deployed through the standard Cloud Build pipeline, without needing to apply it manually.
+This allows users to have low risk changes made in the `devops` project deployed through the standard Cloud Build pipelines, without needing to apply it manually.
 To do so, add the `devops` module (that hosts the devops project) in the `managed_modules` list in the CICD Terraform Engine config block.
-It is useful when you want CICD to start managing a new API/service in other projects.
-(For the CICD service account to manage services and resources, APIs of all resources managed by it must also be enabled in the `devops` project itself, even if the resources themselves are hosted in different projects.)

 Other changes in the `devops` project outside the approved set (APIs) will still need to be made manually.

+    A common use case for this is when enabling a new API in the projects that are managed by CICD.
+For the CICD service account to manage those services and resources, APIs of all resources managed by it must also be enabled in the `devops` project itself, even if the resources themselves are hosted in different projects.
+With the above feature, you can add the same API in both the `devops` project and the project that will host the resources, then CICD can deploy both changes for you.

 ## Operation